Triumph, BMW, & Kawasaki Sales Spares & Repairs.

 A Brief History of the Marque

 The marque was established near Brussels by Omer Cravillon in 1921 and passed into the capable hands of Belgian motorcycle racer Maurice van Geert in 1923.
-Early machines had JAP and Blackburne engines of 397, 497 and 597cc in sidevalve and ohv configuration, some with Sturmey-Archer 3 speed gearboxes.
+The machines had JAP and Blackburne engines of 397, 497 and 597cc in sidevalve and ohv configuration, some with Sturmey-Archer 3 speed gearboxes.
 In 1928 motorcycles with Rush engines were added to the range.

 Annual production peaked at some 300 or 400 machines, but the onset of the depression brought production to a halt in 1931.

 Van Geert won the 1924 250cc Grand-Prix d'Europe at Monza on a Rush-Blackburne.
 This was the very first race in what later became known as the International Grand Prix.
 He became European Champion that year.
 He also took the podium at Assen in 1934, again on a Rush-Blackburne.

 Wed Mar 14 2007